martynasfreitakas/FinalFinance/README.md

     ```

 5. **Set up environment variables**:
-    Create a `.env` file in the `FinalFinance` directory and add the following environment variables:
+    Create a `.env` file in the `FinalProject` directory and add the following environment variables:
     ```env
     DATABASE_URL=postgresql://your_database_url
     SECRET_KEY=your_secret_key